Flights to the United States

 Catch a flight to San Francisco and immerse yourself in the type of town where you can choose between a bargain burrito at a hole-in-the-wall Mexican joint off Market Street and an exquisite tasting menu on Spear Street (both of which are guaranteed to be tasty).
-This is a place where the world-famous Golden Gate Bridge is bathed in sunshine one moment and shrouded in fog the next.
+This is a place where the world-famous Golden Gate Bridge is bathed in sunshine one moment, and shrouded in fog the next.

 Decades ago, the city was at the heart of the 1960s hippie movement that culminated in 1967’s Summer of Love.
 It even inspired Scott Mckenzie's iconic song San Francisco (Be Sure To Wear Flowers In Your Hair).
-If you have an interest in that era, then San Francisco’s famous Haight-Ashbury is an awesome place to visit.
+If you have any interest in that era, then San Francisco’s famous Haight-Ashbury is an awesome place to visit.

-The Summer of Love may be over, but that positive, creative vibe remains strong in the City by the Bay.
+Today, the Summer of Love may be over, but that positive, creative vibe remains strong in the City by the Bay.